sycomix/Auto-LLM-Local/README.md

 NO OPEN API / HUGGINGFACE - ONLY LOCAL GGML MODELS

 # Auto-LLM-Local
 Created my own python script similar to AutoGPT where you supply a local llm model like alpaca13b (The main one I use), and the script can access the supplied tools to achieve your objective.

-Code fully works as far as I can tell.
+Code fully works as expected in my testing.
 Takes me 5 minutes per chain on my slow laptop.

 # Features:
 	Langchain Integration